 The Girl With the Dragon Tattoo – Stieg Larsson

 I must admit, I have a big problem with this book.
 I have many smaller problems and I will start with those: first of all I found myself on page 5 and still not really engaged.
 I was no wiser what the premise of the story was until around page 100!
 I had to keep rereading the back cover to remind myself why I had got suckered into trying it.
 Basically loads of people had recommended and of course it sells very well, so being an author, I wanted to see what this guy had got.
 I soldiered on but when I came to a bit which said (and I am writing this from memory because I simply don’t want to open the book again): ‘She pulled him down to her breasts.
 Then she asked him if he wanted to stay the night.’
 I threw the book down in disgust.
 “Women just don’t say that!”
 I shouted at my apartment walls.
 There was much worse to come and while the main protagonist’s mistress was a dominatrix editor and super-stunning (apparently) she seemed to be a docile sop in bed.
 I just couldn’t buy it.
 I had to literally force myself to read on because several times I felt sick at the stupid misogyny that seemed to fester within these dark pages.
-Every woman in the book seemed to either suffer and extremely unpleasant and violent death or cause one.
-I was nervous for Lisbeth – the eponymous character of the book’s title, thinking that she too would meet some awful, sticky and and I won’t give the plot away by revealing her fate.
-I also found that I guessed the main ‘twist’ in the tail of the story by page 120 although, I was partly wrong.
+Every woman in the book seemed to either suffer an extremely unpleasant and violent death or cause one.
+I was nervous for Lisbeth – the eponymous character of the book’s title, thinking that she too would meet some awful, sticky end and I won’t give the plot away by revealing her fate.
+I also found that I guessed the main ‘twist’ in the tail of the story by page 120, although I was partly wrong.
 I was close enough to make reading the rest rather pointless but I soldiered on just so that I would qualify to write a review.
 How can I criticise if I haven’t read?

 I found this a deeply disturbing book to read.
 The reason: It’s clear somebody has made a lot of money from the author’s three main novels which were only complete as manuscripts at the time of his death.
 It’s a publisher’s dream: no author to dispute layouts and edits or even to dispute the way it’s been marketed.
 I feel that this is why the book has become so successful, not because of any proper merit it deserves.
 That’s not to say that the author wasn’t very talented – I just think it reads as a first draft (albeit correct grammatically) and the author could have made something much better had he the time to re-edit it himself.
 Even with that in mind, I don’t think the book would have had the success, had not the publisher had free rein to market it as they pleased.
 This is my main problem with the book.